 On Jan.
 8, 1911, the store was engulfed in what the Canonsburg (PA) Daily Notes said was the "most destructive fire that has preyed upon Washington within the past seven years [which] destroyed a large section of a West Chestnut street business block...."
 About $6,500 worth of merchandise was destroyed, and only covered one third by insurance.

-They hosted regular Sunday chicken dinners at their home, with their daughter Monalea Miner's family driving in from Aliquippa in nearby Beaver County.
-Maude would behead a chicken from the coop in their back yard, pluck the feathers and prepare it for cooking.
+Back home, the Ulloms hosted regular Sunday chicken dinners at their home, with their daughter Monalea Miner's family driving in from Aliquippa in nearby Beaver County.
+Maud would behead a chicken from the coop in their back yard, pluck the feathers and prepare it for cooking.
 Home made fudge was the specialty dessert served after every dinner.
 It's said that the women would prepare the meal, and that the men would clean up afterward.
 A favorite ritual in the family -- especially after Lantz's death in 1950 -- was to drive up into Washington Cemetery on Sunday afternoons to pay respects to family graves.
 Some bit of gallows humor always was involved in these outings.

 The family church was located in the town of Washington.
 Rev. John Love, their pastor, was considered a good friend.
 In about 1946, a boiler in the basement exploded, killing the church pianist and causing significant damage.
 A new building was constructed circa 1961 at 615 East Beau Street in East Washington, where it continues to operate today.
 The new building was the victim of an arsonist in January 1997 but was rebuilt.
 Many family anniversary and funeral events have been held there over many years.

 At some point, Lantz purchased a piece of property along the National Highway, today known as U.S. Route 40, where he kept a sizeable chicken farm.
 Later this site became the well known Club 40 Restaurant -- famed for its "broasted" chicken -- before eventually closing.
 He once described his holdings there as an "eight-room house.
 Housing for 1,500 hens and 3,000 chicks.
 Full equipped incubators; capacity 8,936 eggs.
 Brooders, fountains and feeders.
 Gas and electricity in all buildings.
 Two miles from city on Route 40; three-lane highway."

 Lantz was caught up in controversy in June 1929 when a delivery boy for a customer paid for paint with an endorsed check above and beyond the purchase price.
 Lantz gave the boy the paint and change covering the difference.
 In looking over the check afterward, Lantz was a bit suspicious and took the paper to the local police station, to find to his dismay that it had been forged.
 Police notified him that similar cases had been seen in Donora, Charleroi and Monongahela.
 He had been fleeced out the paint and the change, with the story reported in the Monongahela Daily Republican.